hotschedules/gettingstarted/docs/AgentApps/Extensions.md

 Concept
 --------
-An Extension is an Object that adds on configuration elements to the agent or an application in the form of plugins.
+An Extension is an Object that adds on reusable configuration elements.
+These configuration elements are call plugins.
+An extension may provide one or more plugins to the agent or an application.
+Plugins are used to build runtime components (Sources, Services, Pipelines, Handlers, etc).
+Extensions are meant to be small reusable chuncks of code that follow in the tradition of Node Modules but conform to a specific interface so they can be loaded by node.js an the agent.

-Plugin
-A plugin is an Object.
-In reality, it is a namespaced set of functions used to instantiated runtime components (Service, Source, Pipeline, etc)
-Capability
-A capability is a Function.
-This type of extension is intended to be the moral equivalent of a static function.
-It should encapsulate globally aware stateless behavior that can be injected into a runtime component.
-A capability SHOULD have no awareness of the container, configuration providers, or runtime components.
-It receives all its state as input and loses the state when it returns.
-A capability should be added to an app by an extension during the attach function.
-Model
 Specification
-Applications can load application specific extensions in order.

-Specification
 -----------

+An extension must be formally specified in an app or agent configuration file.

+###Spec Rules
+* An Extension specification MUST include a module or a file key
+* A module and file attributes are mutually exclusive
+* An Extension specification MAY include (configuration) options
+*

 ````
 extensions: [
-  { module : 'file1', options : {enabled : true}},
+  { module : 'module-id', options : {enabled : true, silent: true}},
+  { file   : './path/to/file', options : {env : debug}},
 ],
 ````
-###Module Id
+__Notes on the module id__

+Module and file really do the same thing.
+They are both included for semantic reasons.
+In general, they are used as follows:

- * module  => resolves using the node module algorithm
+ * module indicates this is a packaged module resolves using the node module algorithm living (most likely) in the node_modules folder of the agent or app directory.
- * file    => expects a path to point at a JS file that exports a proper module, the root directory of a CommonJS package (the directory containing the package.json
+ * file points at a at a JS file that exports a proper extension interface, the root directory of a CommonJS package (the directory containing the package.json

-Specification Rules
-* module and file extensions are mutually exclusive
-* When a module is declared then the system will invoke the function that returns an object When an extension is declared then the system expects to receive an object Options are not resolved so they cannot include references.
-Resolution Rules
-* Modules are resolved relative to the containers home
-* A Module is assumed to be a Javascript file with a .js extension.
-* A module MAY include the JS extension, but if not then the extension is assumed
-* A module that does not end in .js MUST include the extension

 ###Options

-A plugin may receive options at attachment time.
+An extension may receive options at attachment time.
 Options provide a means for declaring environment specific configuration data to the extension.

+__Note__: Options are not resolved so they SHOULD NOT include references.

+###Resolution Rules

+* A file path is resolved relative to the specifying containers home directory
+* A module or file path that points at a CommonJS package will use the main file or index.js as the extension entry point

+For complete detailed information check out the [nodejs docs](http://nodejs.org/api/modules.html)

+###Visibility Rules

+* If the extension is loaded by the agent then the agent and all applications can use the extensions plugins.
+* If the extension is declared by the app then only the app can use the extension's plugins.
+* If the extension is declared by both the app and the agent the app will use the plugins provided by the extension declared by the app.

 Implementation
 ---------

+* An Extension MUST declare a name
+* An Extension SHOULD declare a version
+* An Extension MAY declare a description
+* An Extension MAY declare a provider
+* An Extension MUST be either and object of a function that produces an object
+* An Extension MUST expose a method named attach that takes a call callback

-Prototypical Extension
+####Prototypical Extension

 ````
 module.exports = {